Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Results

 The middle panel shows the normalized relative accretion rate:

 This is computed by way of finite differences of the binned $M_<$ in the top plot.
 We see a large positive accretion rate during the collection phase ($t<0.2\tff$), followed by a high degree of volatility, fluctuating around zero.
 Beginning at \tsing\ and ending at \tsung, $q$ grows to a factor of several as most of a solar mass is delivered to the center in 0.1 \tff.
-Then the high frequency rotational motions of the disk make the mass fluctuate in its location, but not gain much overall mass.
-The lack of growth in mass is due to the fact that the object is virialized, with large kinetic energy.
+Then the high frequency rotational motions of the pseudo-core make the mass fluctuate in its location, but not gain much overall mass.
+The lack of growth in mass is due to the fact that the envelope is virialized, with large kinetic energy.

-The third panel of Figure \ref{fig.violent} shows the ratio of kinetic to gravitational energy, $E_K(r)/E_G(r)$, both defined in Equation \ref{eqn.EGEK}.
-A value of 2 is the often quoted value for virialization.
-The colorbar is tuned so that $E_K(r)/E_G(r)=1$ is white; gravitationally dominated gas is in blue, and kinetic energy dominated gas is in red.
+The third panel of Figure \ref{fig.violent} shows the ratio of kinetic to gravitational energy, $\EK(r)/|\EG(r)|$, both defined in Equation \ref{eqn.EGEK}.
+The colorbar is tuned so that $\EK(r)/|\EG(r)|=1$ is white; gravitationally dominated gas is in blue, and kinetic energy dominated gas is in red.
 It is seen that at the beginning of the simulation, kinetic energy dominates the bulk of the flow.
 As time progresses during the \emph{hardening} phase, the ratio grows to roughly unity.
-During the singularity, gravity dominates the entire sphere, and immediately after \tsung\ we find a pattern slightly dominated ($E_K/E_G=2$) by kinetic energy, and transitions to $E_K(r)/E_G(r)=0.5$ in the outer regions.
-This is a relaxed object, as much as is possible.
-The canonical value of virialization, $E_K/E_G=2$, is for an object for which is in vacuum and has the second derivative of its moment of inertial identically zero.
-We see values that are of order 2, stationary in time, and have profiles that are consistent from core to core.
+During the singularity, gravity dominates the entire system, and immediately after \tsung\ we find a pattern slightly dominated by kinetic energy ($\EK/|\EG|=2$), and transitions to $\EK/|\EG|=0.5$ in the outer regions.

 It should be noted that these dynamics are visible to us because we did not use sink particles.
 Sink particles \citep{Teyssier19} are a useful tool to follow self-gravitating simulations in time, but they are a subgrid model selected by the simulator, and the accretion rate they give is, while generally reasonably constructed, dramatically influenced by the parameters of the sink.
 Here we allow the dynamics to unfold self-consistently, at the cost of shortened simulation time.
 This allows us to measure how singular collapse from turbulent initial conditions unfolds.